 Mark maintains a significant practice in major engineering and construction disputes.
 More broadly, he also regularly acts in complex commercial law and property disputes.

-Every consecutive year since being called to the Bar in 2015, Mark has been recognised in the Doyles Guide as a recommended emerging and leading barrister in the field of Construction & Infrastructure.
+Every consecutive year since being called to the Bar, Mark has been recognised in the Doyles Guide as a recommended emerging and leading barrister in the field of Construction & Infrastructure.
 In 2019 he was also recognised as a Future Leader in Who’s Who Legal: Construction.

 His expansive advisory and advocacy practice has seen him provide complex advice and appear led and unled in a vast array of courts and tribunals across Australia and for a broad range of clients.
 Mark’s typical client base consists of top-tier Australian construction contractors and sub-contractors, multi-national corporations, overseas mining operators, local councils, developers and strata owners.

 Mark has also appeared in a number of multi-million dollar domestic and international arbitrations in the Asia-Pacific region and in expert determinations, adjudications and mediations.

 Previously, Mark practised as a solicitor at Corrs Chambers Westgarth and Arnold Bloch Leibler, in the Construction Litigation and Commercial Litigation Departments.
 While at Corrs, Mark was seconded to the Australian Centre for International Commercial Arbitration (ACICA), to assist in the drafting of the ACICA Arbitration Rules.
 Prior experience also includes being Tipstaff to the Honourable Justice Einstein in the Supreme Court of New South Wales (Commercial and Technology and Construction Lists).